nurbilu/chat_game_proj/General_fixs_&_errors.md

    1.d. complete the displayment of Load-srch-icon with loading component or not (done)

-(estimated time frame: ~ 8 hours)()
+(estimated time frame: ~ 8 hours)( 2/3 done )
    2.a. change /adjust /fix /add toasts messages in all components (almost done) - make sure all toast have message content and finishings ()
    2.b. add popover/tooltip to all buttons required for the user to know what will be the action of the button (?check if needed more (done?))
    2.c. change mouse cursor to pointer when hovering over offcanvas menu (done)

-(estimated time frame: ~ 9 hours)()
+(estimated time frame: ~ 9 hours)(almost done)
-   3.a. fix / insure refresh token is working as expected with the login Modal as login component () - fix the remember me that is cleared from local storage when logout ()
+   3.a. fix / insure refresh token is working as expected with the login Modal as login component (?) - fix the remember me that is cleared from local storage when logout (done?)
    3.b. add dislplay hover card of user characters prompt/s in create character component under the div of Character Creation Prompt Editor (done)(need to adjust character creation to to create more characters and display them here(optional)(done))

 (estimated time frame: ~ 2 - 7 hours)( almost done - check for last updates - else - mark (___done___) )